jpw-erigo/CT_dotNET/README.md

 * Only double-precision floating point data is currently supported.

-* Timestamps are automatically supplied; they can either be in milliseconds or seconds, as specified by a boolean argument to the constructor.
+* Timestamps are automatically supplied; they can either be in milliseconds or seconds, as specified by the "bOutputTimesAreMillisI" boolean argument to the constructor.

+* Old data can optionally be deleted from an existing source folder at startup by setting the "bDeleteOldDataAtStartupI" boolean argument to the constructor to true.

 For details on CloudTurbine, see http://www.cloudturbine.com/ and https://github.com/cycronix/cloudturbine.